serverless/emulator/README.md

 Additionally you can use Docker to run and develop everything inside a container.

 Spinning up the Docker container is as easy as `docker-compose run -p 4002:4002 node bash`.
-Make sure to run the steps in Getting Started.
+Make sure to run the steps in [Getting started](#getting-started).

 Or, if you need a build a Docker image and run it, do: